Home » Leeds Property Investment – The Best Buy to Let Hotspots In Leeds

 As the UK’s secondlargesteconomy and second biggest financial sector, Leeds city region is a hotspot for financial and professional services and has been coined the Financial Centre for Excellence by UK Trade & Investment, helping to establish the financial sector of the city, as well as neighbouring cities such as Bradford, Halifax and York.

 When it comes to property investment, cities with high student numbers and a thriving university scene tend to generate some of the best opportunities for investors.
-Home to one of the UK’s largest student populations and considered one of the best student cities in the country, Leeds property investment in student accommodation is certainly a worthwhile venture.
+Home to one of the UK’s largest populations of students in the UK and from overseas, and considered one of the best student cities in the country, Leeds property investment in student accommodation is certainly a worthwhile venture.

 How many students are in Leeds?